Authentura/codectrl/README.md

 ## Build requirements

-The MSRV (minimum supported Rust version): 1.64 (on the nightly toolchain).
+The MSRV (minimum supported Rust version): 1.62.

 Below you will find the requirements to build on each platform.
 The supported platform(s)
 are: